 Northeast of Lake Bohinj, near the town of Stara Fuzina, is the Mostnica River and one of the most fascinating gorges I have ever seen.
 The Mostnica Gorge is a two-mile stretch of the Mostnica River, where the river has eroded deep gorges.

 The stunning turquoise water, mini waterfalls, and rapids formed in the limestone landscape are Instagram-worthy.
 You can quickly finish the hike around the paid area in half an hour, but I ended up spending one hour there snapping photo after photo.

 If you are feeling adventurous, you can even hike up to the source of the Mostnica River, the Okrepcevalnica Slap, crossing beautiful meadows and traditional houses.
 Though the waterfall isn’t as spectacular as I hoped, the view on the way more than makes up for it.

 Voglom, Lake Bohinj

-Given the name of the ski center, I decided to hike up to the peak that gave the center its name.
+Given the ski center’s name, I decided to hike up to the peak that gave the center its name.
 The view at the beginning wasn’t anything special, but it began to get better as I got higher.
-It topped with a stunning vista of the Julian Alps across at 1,922m above sea level.
-I can only describe as feeling being on top of the world.
+It is topped with a stunning vista of the Julian Alps across at 1,922m above sea level.
+I can only describe it as being on top of the world.
 You can read more about my hike up Mount Vogel on my blog.